SERVICEs & FEES

 £100 per 50-minute session by Zoom or telephone or in person.
 I am working remotely by Zoom for the time being, which is likely to be the case for several months.

 Client therapy sessions are generally held weekly or fortnightly, to be agreed between us.

 I am working remotely by telephone or Zoom for the remainder of 2021 and probably into 2022.

 I supervise counsellors and psychotherapists.
 As a supervisor accredited by COSRT, psychosexual and relationship therapy work is also part of my supervision portfolio.
 I also supervise equine-facilitated sessions, as well as clinical traumatology work.
 I’m a supervisor accredited by BACP and COSRT.

-My cancellation policy is 3 working days’ notice, otherwise the session fee is payable.
-I often find that I am holding diary time in good faith for much longer than the notice that clients may give for cancellation, so this policy helps to address the balance of risk and commitment.
+My cancellation policy is 3 working days’ notice, otherwise the appointment fee is payable.
+I often find that I am holding diary time in good faith for much longer than the notice that clients may give for cancellation, so this policy helps to address the balance of risk and commitment

 Private health insurance

 For therapy funded by private health insurance, Sarah is registered with many providers including Cigna, Healix, Vitality, Aetna, Aviva.
 Referrals from Bupa or AXA are no longer being taken.
 Sarah is listed on HealthCode’s Private Practice Register.

 Please let me know if you’d like to claim on your health insurance, so we can make the arrangements for your sessions to be invoiced directly to your insurance company.
 This involves obtaining an authorisation code from your insurer, often after you get a referral from your GP for counselling.

 For the time being, sessions are being held on Zoom.